knative/specs/specs/common/knative-serving-conformance-testing-workflow.md

 4. Knative Trademark Committee (KTC) provide approval / exception / or non-approval
   - The KTC can be contacted at trademark@knative.team
 6. Post to conformance matrix - consumable by the general public as a table of version, product, vendor and outcomes.
-  - Should have a public “conformant implementations” showcase on https://knative.dev/offerings
+  - (TBD) Should have a public “conformant implementations” showcase on https://knative.dev/offerings